-WHAT IS THE PANTONE COLOUR OF THE YEAR FOR 2020?
+WHAT IS THE PANTONE COLOUR OF THE YEAR FOR 2021?

 HOW IS PANTONE’S COLOUR OF THE YEAR DECIDED?

+Those on the Pantone panel—including designers, artists, journalists and architects to name a few—seek to constantly be reflective of what’s happening in the world around us.
 They’ll look beyond what feels seasonally relevant, concentrating more on how colour can depict social climate, how it can reflect upon it, dwell upon it, or even attempt to lift us out of it.